UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 the weighting, was more complicated, and more challenging for survey organizations to carry out.

-**High penetration of mobile phones means many are moving to mobile only samples **
+## High penetration of mobile phones means many are moving to mobile only samples

-**UNSD:** It has been more than 10 years since the book was published.
-Has anything changed since then regarding telephone interviews?
+**UNSD:** _It has been more than 10 years since the book was published.
+Has anything changed since then regarding telephone interviews?_

 **Jim:** Yes, one thing has changed a lot: the penetration of mobile phones as people made the transition from no phone or landline phones to mobile phones.
 That had three consequences for telephone surveys in many countries.
-First, there is in many countries virtually 100% coverage of the entire population by telephone, between landline and mobile phone access.
+First, there is in many countries virtually 100 percent coverage of the entire population by telephone, between landline and mobile phone access.
 Address-based samples don’t have the coverage advantage they once had.
 Second, people in some countries no longer use landline phones at all.
-For example, in the US about 60% of people have mobile phones only.
-In Finland it is 100%.
+For example, in the United States about 60 percent of people have mobile phones only.
+In Finland it is 100 percent.
 Mobile phones have to be a part of telephone surveys.
-And lastly, in some countries the percentage of the population that use landline phones only (that is, they do not have a mobile phone) has shrunk, to less than 10% in the U.S., for example.
+And lastly, in some countries the percentage of the population that use landline phones only (that is, they do not have a mobile phone) has shrunk, to less than 10 percent in the United States, for example.
 That means some agencies and organizations are moving to mobile-only samples, anticipating that noncoverage bias would be small.

 These consequences have led to an interesting reversal.
-It used to be in the 1970’s in the U.S. that landline frames did not cover 5-6% of the population.
-For the sake of lower costs, many survey organizations just called landline households and didn’t worry about the 5-6% noncoverage problem.
-Now more than 90% of a population can be reached by mobile phone.
+It used to be in the 1970’s in the United States that landline frames did not cover 5-6 percent of the population.
+For the sake of lower costs, many survey organizations just called landline households and didn’t worry about the 5-6 percent noncoverage problem.
+Now more than 90 percent of a population can be reached by mobile phone.
 When sampling for a survey, many organizations are not bothering with sampling landlines.
-They accept a less-than-10% noncoverage rate to reduce the complexity of operating with two frames.
-Dual frame telephone sampling is disappearing – it’s still around, but it is less important today than it used to be.
+They accept a less-than-10 percent noncoverage rate to reduce the complexity of operating with two frames.
+Dual frame telephone sampling is disappearing--it’s still around, but it is less important today than it used to be.

-Through discussion with colleagues in Egypt, particularly with my former student Mahmoud Elkasabi (who is now working with Macro International), it was clear that there are similarities between Egypt and the U.S. Mobile phone penetration is better than landlines in almost all countries.
+Through discussion with colleagues in Egypt, particularly with my former student Mahmoud Elkasabi (who is now working with Macro International), it was clear that there are similarities between Egypt and the United States mobile phone penetration is better than landlines in almost all countries.

-**“Better understanding of the structure and coverage of the mobile phone frame is necessary” **
+## “Better understanding of the structure and coverage of the mobile phone frame is necessary”

-**UNSD:** How is the experience of the U.S. informing other countries?
+**UNSD:** _How is the experience of the United States informing other countries?_

 **Jim:** It’s important to remember that in telephone sampling the sampling method is going to be tailored, or fitted, to the frame available.
 The sampling